naydevops/wizard/README.md

 * **No Data Limits:** Avoid internet usage spikes or data caps from streaming.
 * **Faster Load Times:** Local files mean quicker loading and smoother transitions.

+This project is early stages, the code is a prototype, terrible, no exception checking is made and only supports Windows for now.
+I also need to add the package detector to stop the client thinking the files haven't already been downloaded properly.
+The application assumes your internet won't go down, and the patch server is always up, or you'll have to start again for now...
+This will be fixed in future versions.
+Sorry!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⚠️ Warning